osrmt/osrmt/README.md

 If you have any questions refer to [FAQ](https://drive.google.com/open?id=1BTU3Bh0stVKCzl6Lgdd8uY0NbNs7CRWX)

 ## If you join our community you will be:
-- welcomed and helped until you are get what is expected;
+- welcomed and supported until you are understand what is expected;
-- thanked for the contribution no matter how small or in what area.
+- thanked for your contribution no matter how small or in what area.

 ## Getting started for users
 Currently available latest version 1.6 can be downloaded by one of the following links: